martinsik/php-doc-parser/README.md

   * Not all standard classes are included by the parser (eg. Exceptions are missing).
   * There are no PHP statements (for, if, while, ...)
-  * "see also" part is not 100% reliable
+  * It's not able to recognize objective or procedural style in classes like in `mysqli`.

 ## License